rashiraghu06/covid_msa_needleman/README.md

 # covid_msa_needleman

+This code was created in partial fulfillment of the requirements for the Final Project in Biol 123A in SJSU.

-The pseudocode for the algorithm implementation is:
+The pseudocode for the needleman wunch algorithm implementation is:

 1. Reads the files and converts the files into a single line with just the sequence for each virus